10 Day Gulf Savannah Tours

 Day 8

 Today we head north on the Burke Development Road into the Cape where we will make our way through several water crossings that are part of the network of creeks and rivers that feed into the Gulf.
+There are vast cattle stations in this part of the Cape, and our destination today will be a remote bush campsite on the Mitchell River at Dunbar Station, which covers 777,000 ha or 3000 square miles.
+We enjoy a bush camp for the evening.

 Day 9

 This morning we pack up and continue our journey across the Cape.
 We arrive in the old mining town of Chillagoe around lunch time and set up camp.
-In the afternoon we enjoy a guided tour of the Chillagoe caves with a Park Ranger.
+In the afternoon we enjoy a guided tour of the Chillagoe caves with a National Park Ranger.
+We can also explore the old museum, cool off at a local swimming hole, or visit Tom Prior’s Classic Ford Collection.
+At sunset, we visit the ruins of the old smelters before our Dinner that’s provided for us.
+If you wish you can book on the Observatory Tour where you will get to explore the stars and planets.

 Day 10

-This town once served as a hub for supplying the ever increasing demands of the Palmer River Goldfields.
-It was also the centre of a flourishing tobacco industry until a few years ago.
+We head off on our last day and soon pass through the township of Mareeba and call in to see the Heritage Museum.
+This town once served as a hub for supplying the ever-increasing demands of the Palmer River Goldfields.
+It was also the centre of a flourishing tobacco industry until only a few years ago.
 We soon find we are back in the tropical rainforests as we near the coast again.
+From a spectacular lookout on the Kuranda Range, we can see the sprawling city of Cairns and we realise that our tour is at an end.
+The fascinating landscapes of the Gulf Savannah with its crystal-clear rivers and vast cattle stations have given us an unforgettable experience.